Be sure to read the updates at the bottom.

 Let me make it clear that I am not saying that all psychotherapists are bad, but rather that the profession needs some reworking and updating.
 I believe that most psychologists enter the field with the right intentions.
 In other words, I believe their sincere desire is to help people.
 The challenge lies in the outdated tools and methods they are taught and use.
 In addition, many of them are drawn into the field because of severe emotional problems they have but have never successfully overcome.

-I know this is true because I not only participated and observed family and friends in counseling; I have had periodic access into lives of those who were treating them.
+I know this is true because I not only participated and observed family and friends in counseling; I have had periodic access into the lives of those who were treating them.
 In almost every case, the psychotherapist was having as many problems in their own lives as those they were treating.

 Believe it or not, I had a strong desire to become a psychologist shortly after I left the boys’ home.
 I think that I was screwed up enough to qualify.
 Just kidding! 😀